ericthmok/cuddly-system/README.md

 ### Motivation: Build a Note-taker.
 ### Reasons for building the project: Assist users to take notes.
 ### Challenges: Install the npm and package-lock.json
+### User Story:
+AS A small business owner
+I WANT to be able to write and save notes
+SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## License
 MIT License